Thrift furniture makeovers are my LOVE language! It can be hard to find the perfect piece when you’re on a budget, but this one was… $5! Read on…

 Choosing Colors For My Thrift Furniture

-Using Gilding Wax On Thrift Furniture Finds
+Using Gilding Wax On Thrift Furniture Makeovers

 Gilding wax can be applied in many ways, but when I want a subtle blended look, I use my makeup brush.
 Ha!
 It works.
 I’m sure there are other brushes that work too, but use whatcha got, right?
 I load up my brush and offload it on a paper plate.
 In a circular motion, I add to the areas that need a little flare.
 The handles and the corners of the drawers are where my vision leads me.